SixArm/usv/README.md

 * ␜ = U+241C = FS = File separator.
 Use between each data file, database schema, spreadsheet folio, etc.

-If you know about comma separated values (CSV), or tab separated values (TSV), or ASCII separated values (ASV), then you already know about USV.
+If you know about comma separated values (CSV), or tab separated values (TSV), or ASCII separated values (ASV), then you already know most of USV.

+The file name extension for USV is ".usv".

+The USV repo is <https://github.com/sixarm/usv>.

+## Unicode separated values extensions (USVX)

 Unicode separated values extensions (USVX) is USV plus these extras:

-* whitespace trim, so you can use whitespace before any USV character or after it.
+* whitespace trim, so you can use whitespace around any USV character.

 * backslash escape, so you can protect any USV character within your data content.

 * final newline, so your files can be more compatible with some editors and tools.

-The file name extension for USV is ".usv".

 The file name extension for USVX is ".usvx".

+The USVX repo is <https://github.com/sixarm/usvx>.

 ## Documentation